dotnet/AspNetCore.Docs/aspnetcore/includes/mvc-intro/adding-model3.md

 Create a couple more movie entries.
 Try the **Edit**, **Details**, and **Delete** links, which are all functional.

-## Examining the Generated Code
+## Dependency Injection

 Open the *Startup.cs* file and examine `ConfigureServices`:

 [!code-csharp[Main](../../tutorials/first-mvc-app/start-mvc/sample/MvcMovie/Startup.cs?name=snippet_cs&highlight=7-8)]

-The code above shows the movie database context being added to the [Dependency Injection](xref:fundamentals/dependency-injection) container.
+The highligted code above shows the movie database context being added to the [Dependency Injection](xref:fundamentals/dependency-injection) container.

 Open the *Controllers/MoviesController.cs* file and examine the constructor: